dendie851/openobserve/README.md

 Have you ever wondered what happens inside a computer program when it's running?
 Or how engineers find out why a website crashed?
 Welcome to the world of **Observability**!

+Connecting Fluent Bit and OpenObserve you no longer need to log into each VM or Container individually via terminal, just to find the cause of an error.
+You simply need to open a single Dashboard to monitor system in real-time

 ## 📖 Table of Contents
 1. [The Story: Why do we need logs?](#1-the-story-why-do-we-need-logs)